Deep thermalization under charge-conserving quantum dynamics: Numerical results

 We find this approximation is numerically converged to the required precision at the largest system size studied ($N_A=4$, $N=24$) with $M = 10^8$ samples, see Appendix~\ref{app:param_choice}.
 Finally, we numerically compute the trace distance $\Delta^{(2)}$ between the second moment of the projected ensemble and that of the GSE, Eq.~\eqref{eq:montecarlo_moment}.

-Our derivation of the GSE, Appendix~\ref{app:charge_revealing}, relies on an assumption of large Hilbert space dimension not only for the whole system ($N \to\infty$), but also for the subsystem of interest ($N_A\to\infty$).
+Our derivation of the GSE, Appendix~\ref{app:charge_revealing}, relies on an assumption of large Hilbert space dimension not only for the whole system ($N \to\infty$), but also for the subsystem of interest ($N_A\to\infty$, and specifically $N_A\gg \log k$ based on the analysis of Appendix~\ref{app:approximation_error}).
 To study the possible dependence on subsystem size, we set $N_A = 2, 3, 4$ and compute the trace distance $\Delta^{(2)}$ as a function of time in each case.
 The numerical results are shown in Fig.~\ref{fig:generalized_scrooge_combined}.
 We see the same qualitative behavior of the previous cases: $\Delta^{(2)}$ decays with time to a finite-size plateau, which in turn decays exponentially in $N$, consistent with $2^{-N/2}$.
 As $N_A$ increases, the size of the bath needs to increase proportionally---e.g., in the absence of conservation laws, it is known that $N_B\geq kN_A$ is needed for equilibration of the $k$-th moment~\cite{cotler_emergent_2023}; a similar constraint appears in Theorem~\ref{thm:1}.
 Thus for $N_A> 2$ we see larger numerical values of the distance $\Delta^{(2)}$, but the trends as $N\to\infty$ are unchanged.

 Fig.~\ref{fig:generalized_scrooge_combined} shows that the GSE is a surprisingly accurate description of the limiting ensemble already at the minimum nontrivial subsystem size of $N_A = 2$.
-This suggests that the $N_A \to\infty$ limit used in our replica limit calculation, App.~\ref{app:ansatz}, is not in fact necessary for the validity of the result.
+This raises the possibility that the $N_A \to\infty$ limit used in our replica limit calculation, App.~\ref{app:ansatz}, may be an artifact of the approach and not in fact necessary for the validity of the result.